ssllabs/ssllabs-scan/ssllabs-api-docs.md

    * bit 2 (4) - chain contains unrelated or duplicate certificates (i.e., certificates that are not part of the same chain)
    * bit 3 (8) - the certificates form a chain (trusted or not), but the order is incorrect
    * bit 4 (16) - contains a self-signed root certificate (not set for self-signed leafs)
-   * bit 5 (32) - the certificates form a chain (if we added external certificates, but 1 will be set), but we could not validate it.
+   * bit 5 (32) - the certificates form a chain (if we added external certificates, bit 1 will be set), but we could not validate it.
 If the leaf was trusted, that means that we built a different chain we trusted.

 ### ChainCert ###